-Constellations and representations of the Egyptian goddess Bastet - egymorte
+Symbol of the constellations and Egyptian goddess Bastet - egymorte

-Symbol of the constellations and the Egyptian goddess Bastet
+Symbol of the constellations and Egyptian goddess Bastet

 Land of the Dead the underground passage to the ancient life beneath the pyramids fragments of carved stone and ancient utensils plates vessels southeastern part the cult of Bastet of the Nile from the temple chamber at Saqqara at Memphis the upper pyramid of Desaujer with inscriptions of lizards lions and goddesses of ancient Nubian origin of a burial of the 2nd Dynasty c 2800 BC the temple of the gods at Memphis thousands of stone vessels of the goddess Bastet combining the concept of protection from evil spirits with the ointment on the strength of the ancient power of cats and lions developed over millennia